mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 So that’s why in ancient times Buddha Shakyamuni told his disciples and followers to practice this mindfulness, contemplating the body as impure.
 Not only in Buddhism, but also in Christian monasteries they practice this, looking at human skeletons.
 That is very common, not only in Buddhist practice.

-But Dogen Zenji understands this practice very deeply, so his teaching is quite different.
+But Dōgen Zenji understands this practice very deeply, so his teaching is quite different.
 He gives this teaching in *Shōbōgenzō*.

 *Shōbōgenzō* is already translated into English, but we don’t understand it completely when we read it.
 Even the Japanese don’t understand it.
 So if you translate it, it’s just like reading the Japanese.
 If you just read it, it doesn’t make sense.
 But it’s very deep understanding.

 [I will start with] one translation by Nishiyama.
 First of all I want to read it, but I don’t expect you to understand it.
 If you read this explanation of mindfulness in Japanese, it’s kind of like repeating a magic spell. [...]

-When I was at Eiheiji monastery, I didn’t understand why Dogen Zenji had to explain this deeply.
+When I was at Eiheiji monastery, I didn’t understand why Dōgen Zenji had to explain this deeply.
 Traditionally it’s pretty easy to understand: oh, contemplate the body as impure, it’s very simple.
-So why did Dogen Zenji have to explain this practice more deeply?
+So why did Dōgen Zenji have to explain this practice more deeply?
 I didn’t understand it.
 So in your whole life, you have [to try] to understand this one, again and again.
 This is very important for us.

 But most people don’t understand it, particularly this chapter.
 The title is “The Thirty-Seven Conditions Contributing to Bodhisattva Practice.”
 This chapter is very difficult to understand because he explains the whole traditional Buddhist practice but completely beyond the traditional understanding.
 So it’s a very difficult chapter.
 But if you understand it, you will really touch the deep sense of Buddha’s teaching – common not only to priest life, but penetrating into everybody’s life, and also all sentient beings.
 You can really taste it.
 But until you can reach this deep understanding...
 Well, it takes time.